-If your loved ones still enjoy the freedom of travelling out and about, they’ll likely need to consider renewing their license after they celebrate their 80th birthday.
-When this happens in Ontario, there are special considerations that you will need to make, as it marks a milestone after which the government requires you to follow a specific procedure to maintain the right to drive.
+If your loved ones still enjoy the freedom of travelling out and about, they’ll likely need to consider renewing their license after celebrating their 80th birthday. *When this happens in Ontario, there are special considerations that you will need to make, as it marks a milestone after which the government requires you to follow a specific procedure to maintain the right to drive.

 Seasons Retirement supports our residents and their independence, and we offer free general parking for residents who own cars.
 That being said, we recommend using this article as a reference to understand the requirements for over 80 driving license renewals and maintain the ability to move around according to their needs.